RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 The example below comes from a source that has a page number, i.e. 4:

-> The Department of Education and Training, Victoria (2020:4) states that 'when teachers work together to improve their practice, students learn more'.
+> The DET, Victoria (2020:4) states that 'when teachers work together to improve their practice, students learn more'.

 #### In-text reference: Paraphrasing

 Paraphrasing is when you are expressing the ideas of the author(s) in your own words.

-> Students' capacity to learn increases when teachers collaborate to improve their educational practices (Department of Education and Training, Victoria 2020).
+> Students' capacity to learn increases when teachers collaborate to improve their educational practices (DET, Victoria 2020).

 #### Reference list entry